sky-chaser-high/adobe-illustrator-scripts/README.md

 Select path objects, and run this script.

 > **Note**
-> CMYK, RGB, grayscale, spot color, and pattern are supported.
+> CMYK, RGB, HEX, grayscale, spot color, and pattern are supported.
 > Text object and gradient are not supported.

 ### Requirements